 Stay calm, give your little one space, and use the words he can’t.
 For example: “I can tell you’re upset because I wouldn’t let you ride your scooter in the street.
 When you calm down, we can talk about what you can do instead.”
 When the screaming stops, thank him for calming down and move on.
 You could also suggest age-appropriate coping skills, such as signing a song, counting to 5 or taking deep breaths.

 Older kids and teens have words to express their feelings, but they often choose not to use them.
 Instead, they might shut out the world and disappear into video games, act out in anger, vent on social media or even harm themselves.

-Kathleen Hill, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life, recommends making a list of healthy coping skills, hanging it on the fridge and talking to the child’s teachers about which strategies work well for her.
+Kathleen Hill, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life, recommends making a list of healthy coping skills, hanging it on the fridge and talking to the child’s teachers about which strategies work well for him.
 The list should include coping methods such as:

 - Do jumping jacks

 - Do a puzzle